 ANH was a key supporter of the first unrestricted GMO labeling law in the nation.
 In 2014, Vermont became the first state to pass a mandatory GMO labeling law.

-- State Labeling Initiatives.
-ANH continues to fight at the state level to pass additional laws.
+State Labeling Initiatives.
+ANH fought at the state level to pass additional laws.

 ANH worked to support GMO state labeling initiatives in Oregon, Colorado, Hawaii, California, Maryland, Arizona, New Mexico, Oklahoma, Florida, Georgia, Tennessee, Kentucky, West Virginia, Illinois, Iowa, Minnesota, Wisconsin, Louisiana, Indiana, and Washington.